madjin/janus-guide/docs/README.md

 - Author content using existing 3D modeling tools, with our extended HTML and javascript
 - Navigate using traditional gamer controls, touch, teleporting ghosts or 3D hand gestures
+- Open source native and web clients, networking server, and tools for porting content
+- Real-time physics, physically based rendering, spatialized audio
 - Customize your Avatar
 - Talk, chat and visually interact in 3D
-- Surf the 2D web in 3D
+- Surf the 2D web in 3D environments

 ---